Byont-Ventures/hackathon/Backend-Challenges.md

 ### Why are all these checks needed?

-Besides the obvious ones such as not exceeding set mint amounts, these checks have come into place after the absence of these checks has led to abuse.
+Besides the obvious ones, such as not exceeding set mint amounts, these checks have come into place after the absence of these checks has led to abuse.
 In a lot of NFT contracts, a large chunk of the whole supply has been minted by "bots" (most of the time, but not always, smart contracts) owned by people with a lot of money to blow (whales).
 The goal of these people is often to own a large chunk of the NFTs to manipulate the price, or sell them for a large profit if the NFTs are deemed valuable.

 **Note**: Bots are not always smart contracts, sometimes just an EOA + program.